thirdweb-dev/typescript-sdk/docs/sdk.votecontractdeploymetadata.voting_delay_in_blocks.md

 ## VoteContractDeployMetadata.voting\_delay\_in\_blocks property

-The delay in blocks before voting can begin on proposals
+The delay in blocks before voting can begin on proposals Specified in number of blocks.
+Assuming block time of around 13.14 seconds, 1 day = 6570 blocks, 1 week = 45992 blocks.

 <b>Signature:</b>